Geometry underlies the mechanical stiffening and softening of an indented floating film: Theory

-Intuitively, moving from an approximately uniform stress field (joined to a stretched core region where the stress is transmitted to the indenter) to an increasingly anisotropic stress field where forces are transmitted more effectively to the indenter causes the observed stiffening.
-This qualitative picture is supported by a recent far-from-threshold analysis of the F\"oppl--von K\'arm\'an equations \cite{Vella15,Vella18}.
-That theory is based on the observation that for sufficiently thin films, out-of-plane buckling completely relaxes compressive stresses.
-When wrinkles cover a finite fraction of the sheet, the force is predicted to be:
+Intuitively, moving from an approximately uniform stress field~\footnote[5]{In the approximately uniform solution, there is nevertheless a stretched core region where the stress is transmitted to the indenter~\cite{Vella18}.} to an increasingly anisotropic stress field causes the observed stiffening, as forces are transmitted more effectively to the indenter in the latter case.
+This qualitative picture is supported by a recent far-from-threshold analysis of the F\"oppl--von K\'arm\'an equations \cite{Vella15,Vella18}, summarized above.

-where $\tilde{\delta} = (\delta/\ell_c) \sqrt{Y/\gamma}$ \cite{Vella15}.
 At larger $\delta$, wrinkles reach the edge of the sheet, giving rise to a so-called ``asymptotic isometry'' \cite{Vella15,Vella18} where elastic energies in the sheet become negligible.
-We find good agreement with the theoretical predictions, Eqs.~(\ref{linear}) and (\ref{quadratic}), across the entire range of $\Rf$, $t$, $E$, $\gamma$, and $\rho$ (see SM).